dantrim/parquet-writer/README.md

 This constraint on the level of nesting of sub-`struct`-type fields is for simplicity.
-Additionally, pretty much any complex data structure can be made to fit this constraint by flattening any of the more deeply nested sub-`struct`-type fields.
+Additionally, pretty much any complex data structure can be made to fit this constraint through clever flattening of the more deeply nested sub-`struct`-type fields.

 ## Parquet File Layout Specification